GLOSSARY

 DOTORI

-Korean for “acorn.”
+Korean for “acorn”.
 Korean cuisine is one of the few that still uses it as a common ingredient.
-In our Dotori Choux, we top a choux pastry with candied shortcrust made from acorn and fill it with chocolate pudding naturally stabilized and thickened with ground acorn (rather than modified starch used in commercial pudding).
+In our Dotori Choux, we top a choux pastry with candied shortcrust made from acorn and fill it with chocolate pudding that has been naturally stabilized and thickened with ground acorn (rather than with modified starch used in commercial pudding).

 DURU-CHEESE